EnigmaVSSUT/Induction-2025/Domain/Web Development/Task/README.md

   - Netlify
   - Vercel
   - Or any other deployment platform of your choice
+  - Try to deploy your website on all these platforms (As it will make your stand out of the crowd)
 - Inside the 'Web Development>Task' folder create a folder of your name.
 Inside the folder add your source code and a file named 'link.txt' containing hosted link of your website .

 ## Final Note